-First extensive studies in the 1990s within the Joule I and II projects on the development of dynamic inflow models for wind turbines are described in Snel and Schepers (1995) and Schepers and Snel (1995).
+First extensive studies in the 1990s within the Joule I and II projects on the development of dynamic inflow models for wind turbines are described in Snel and Schepers (1995) and

+Schepers and Snel (1995).
 There the free field measurements of out-of-plane blade root bending moment and rotor shaft torque for pitch steps on the 2 MW Tjæreborg wind turbine, described in Øye (1991), are used for validation.

-Later Schepers (2007) employ a one time constant model to analyse force transients.
-These are derived from pressure sensor arrays at five radial stations, after the pitch steps of the NREL phase VI turbine with 10 m diameter (see Hand et al. (2001)) in the NASA Ames wind tunnel.
+Later Schepers (2007) employed a one-time-constant model to analyse force transients.
+These are derived from pressure sensor arrays at five radial stations, after the pitch steps of the NREL (National Renewable Energy Laboratory) phase VI turbine with 10 m diameter (see Hand et al., 2001) in the NASA Ames wind tunnel.
 Forces for the pitch step to low load adapt faster to the new equilibrium than for the step to high load.
 They could not experimentally validate the strong radial dependency of the time constant, which they expect from cylindrical wake models.
-Sørensen and Madsen (2006) also investigate the same experiment and compare it to unsteady Reynolds Averaged Navier Stokes (uRANS) CFD simulations.
-They suggest using a two time constant model to capture the dynamic inflow effect on the forces.
-The fast time constant represents the near wake dynamics and decreases with radius and the slow time constant represents the far wake dynamics.
-Later Pirrung and Madsen (2018) investigate this experiment and uRANS CFD simulations again and compare them to a cylindrical wake model.
-Based on varying the wake length in the cylindrical wake model they affirm, that two different time constants best describe the dynamic inflow effect.
+Sørensen and Madsen (2006) also investigated the same experiment and compared it to unsteady Reynolds-averaged Navier-Stokes (uRANS) CFD simulations.
+They suggest using a two-time-constant model to capture the dynamic inflow effect on the forces.
+The fast time constant represents the near-wake dynamics and decreases with radius, and the slow time constant represents the far-wake dynamics.
+Later Pirrung and Madsen (2018) investigated this experiment and uRANS CFD simulations again and compared them to a cylindrical wake model.
+Based on varying the wake length in the cylindrical wake model, they affirm that two different time constants best describe the dynamic inflow effect.

-In the MEXICO project, pitch steps are performed on a 4.5 m diameter model wind turbine, featuring pressure distribution measurements at five radial stations, as well as in high and mid-fidelity simulations (Boorsma et al. (2018)).
+Within the Model EXperiment In controlled COnditions (MEXICO) framework, pitch steps are performed on a 4.5 m diameter model wind turbine, featuring pressure distribution measurements at five radial stations, as well as in high- and mid-fidelity simulations (Boorsma et al., 2018).
 They find that unsteady aerodynamic effects on the blade chord level, namely the Theodorsen effect, reduce the load overshoot.
-This effect can be modelled as a time lag on the angle of attack in the order of the ratio of relative wind to respective chord length.
-In contrast, the typical dynamic inflow time constant is in the order of the ratio of radius to free wind velocity and two orders of magnitude higher.
+This effect can be modelled as a time lag on the angle of attack of the order of the ratio of relative wind to respective chord length.
+In contrast, the typical dynamic inflow time constant is of the order of the ratio of radius to free wind velocity and 2 orders of magnitude higher.

-Yu et al. (2017) use an actuator disk with variable blockage in a wind tunnel to study the wake evolution after a change in thrust.
-We also present a preliminary pitch step experiment in see Berger and Kühn (2018), focusing on the integral turbine loads.
+Yu et al. (2017) used an actuator disc with variable blockage in a wind tunnel to study the wake evolution after a change in thrust.
+We also presented a preliminary pitch step experiment in Berger and Kühn (2018), focusing on the integral turbine loads.
 The relevance of improved modelling of the dynamic inflow effect can be seen in the recent development of new dynamic inflow models by Yu et al. (2019), Madsen et al. (2020) and Ferreira et al. (2021).

-Schepers and Schreck (2018) emphasise on the value of experimental investigations of aerodynamic effects and also specifically the dynamic inflow effect to further improve and validate models.
-Higher fidelity simulations depend on calibration and thus cannot solely fill this gap.
-Further, Schepers and Schreck (2018) outline the importance of radius resolved aerodynamic measurements over integrated blade and rotor loads.
+Schepers and Schreck (2018) emphasise the value of experimental investigations of aerodynamic effects and also specifically the dynamic inflow effect to further improve and validate models.
+Higher-fidelity simulations depend on calibration and thus cannot solely fill this gap.
+Further, Schepers and Schreck (2018) outline the importance of radius-resolved aerodynamic measurements over integrated blade and rotor loads.
 No experimental investigation is available until now, where the wake induction is directly probed at various blade radii in the rotor plane.